 We love our pets as much as we love ourselves.
 They make our days brighter, heartbreaks easier, and pockets lighter – because they’re pretty expensive to maintain.
 But it’s all worth it!

-Any of these oils will help you to prevent those vampire-wannabes out from your pet’s fur.
+Any of these best essential oils for fleas will help you to prevent those vampire-wannabes out from your pet’s fur.
 I’m a dog owner, and I can honestly say, I feel like my dog’s invincible!